-BetterHelp provides many options for counseling: individual counseling (for yourself), teenage counseling, family counseling, and couples counseling.
-Some therapists are trained to offer counsel in specialized issues you may have.
+BetterHelp provides many options for counseling: individual counseling (for yourself), teen counseling, family counseling, and couples counseling.
+Therapists, licensed professional counselors, clinical social workers, are trained to offer service on specialized issues you may have.

-The counseling itself can vary from therapist to therapist, but some of the areas of treatment that BetterHelp offers the user are listed below:
+The counseling itself can vary from therapist to therapist, but some of the areas of treatment that BetterHelp offers to the users are listed below:

 BetterHelp covers virtually every area in the mental health department, but not all therapists are trained for every area, so you have to look for the best fit for you.